serrif/website/main/center.md

 Learn about server-exclusive features, reference commands, and index policies with our hand-written legislation.
 {: .usa-font-lead }

 Our documentative chambers provide actively-maintained (non-correlative) instructions; unto our server, and many online services.
-Exemplary activites such as automated intruction, and programming, are specifically outlined within these texts.
+Exemplary activities such as automated intruction, and programming, are specifically outlined within these texts.

   <div class="usa-grid-full">
     <div class="usa-width-one-third">